LexiPugh/practice-problems/README.md

 22. Day 235 - July 22nd 2024: [Water Pollution from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/july2024/day235.md)
     - Languages Used: Python
     - Question Difficulty: Medium
-    - Concepts Covered: Used the .groupby() method to group the .mean() pollution concentration by pollutant, then used the .round() method to round the concetration values to two decimal places.
+    - Concepts Covered: Used the .groupby() method to group the .mean() pollution concentration by pollutant, then used the .round() method to round the concentration values to two decimal places.
 I then filtered the dataframe to find pollutants wih a high concentration level and used the .sort_values() method to order by pollutant alphabetically
 23. Day 236 - July 23rd 2024: [Media Addicts from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/july2024/day236.md)
     - Languages Used: Python
     - Question Difficulty: Medium